-Balsamic Roasted Sweet Potatoes, Cauliflower & Onions couldn’t be easier to make or more tasty.
+Balsamic Roasted Sweet Potatoes, Cauliflower & Onions couldn’t be easier to make or tastier.
 Feel free to mix and match with any vegetables you have on hand such as parsnips, Brussels or kohlrabi.
 The options are endless.

 Your fork is waiting.

-- 1 in small head cauliflower cut florets
+- 1 small head cauliflower (cut into florets)

 - 2 tablespoons balsamic vinegar